EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 The element mercury (Hg) in its different forms (species) is extremely toxic to most organisms, including humans.
-It’s toxic effects are thought to be due to its ability to bind to certain key metabolic enzymes thereby blocking their function.
+Its toxic effects are thought to be due to its ability to bind to certain key metabolic enzymes thereby blocking their function.
 Because of its extreme toxicity, it has long been thought that mercury had no beneficial biological functions in the living world at all.
 At least that was presumption until a research team published the first evidence that a unique group of organisms can not only tolerate certain levels of the toxin, but actually benefit by its presence.

 The new study:

 In a paper published this month in Nature Geoscience, D.S.
 Gregoire and A.J.
-Poulain from the University of Ottawa show that photosynthetic microorganisms called purple non-sulfur bacteria can use mercury as an electron acceptor during photosynthesis.
+Poulain from the University of Ottawa show that photosynthetic microorganisms called purple non-sulphur bacteria can use mercury as an electron acceptor during photosynthesis.
 These bacteria gain energy by a primitive form of photosynthesis that differs from the type common to higher plants.
 In the case of photosynthesis in plants, water is used as an electron donor, with carbon dioxide the electron acceptor.
 The result of this process is the production of sugars, the release of oxygen, and the removal of carbon dioxide from the air.

 Microbial processes that convert elemental mercury into methylmercury